Slack for executives

 Engage with employees by adding emoji reactions to their messages and updates.
 A quick thumbs up in response to a project milestone or personal celebration is a fun and easy way to stay connected. 👍

 Be sure to join any social channels for hobbies or subjects that interest you!
 Slack offers plenty of ways to connect with members and build relationships across departments and roles.

 Apps for executives

-Explore more apps for executives on our App Directory.
+💡 Explore apps for executives in our App Directory.